noxiousatmosphere/noxiousatmosphere.github.io/tournamentguide/one_day_before.md

 - TOC
 {:toc}

-## Set up a group chat for all volunteers with relevant links
+## Set up a group chat for all volunteers
 If you have more than ten volunteers, you’ll need to create a separate Discord server and have them join that.

 Either way, send them: